lierdakil/pandoc-crossref/docs/index.md

     Depending on output format, this might work better or worse.
 -   `setLabelAttribute`, default `false`: set `label` attribute on objects to actual number used for referencing.
 This can be useful for post-processing.
+-   `equationNumberTeX`, default `qquad`: use a LaTeX command for typesetting equation numbers.
+Bear in mind, `qquad` is a special value; generally, you'll want to write out a full command, backslash and all.
+Also remember that metadata is parsed as Markdown, so you may need to escape backslashes.
+    This option doesn't affect LaTeX output (which offloads numbering to the LaTeX engine).

 ### Item title format